westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-emulation.md

 physical disk were in its place.
 Applications and kernel components will not perceive any difference.

-The [tcmu-runner ZBC Disk Emulation](../projects/tcmu-runner.md) chapter of the Applications and Libraries Guide describes in more detail the options available for creating emulated disks.
+The [tcmu-runner ZBC Disk Emulation](../tools/tcmu-runner.md) chapter of the [Tools and Libraries](../tools/index.md) guide describes in more detail the options available for creating emulated disks.
 These include the disk zone model, the disk zone size, the disk capacity, and the number of conventional zones of the disk.

 The following example shows how to create a small (20 GB) host-managed ZBC disk that has 10 conventional zones and a 256 MiB zone size.
 In this example, the